 If the occasion arises that the home buyer is in a competitive, multiple-offer situation, removing the home inspection from the table may be just the thing that takes your offer to the top of the stack and gets you the dream home.

-Is the listing price so incredibly low that you’ll have extra money to take care of any unforeseen problems?
+First, are we talking about a unique property that may be impossible to find anywhere else?
+Second, is the listing price so incredibly low that you’ll have extra money to take care of any unforeseen problems?

 2. “Because I want your Realtor to keep recommending me, I’m going to downplay every problem.”